telerik/ajax-docs/controls/grid/client-side-programming/events/oncellselected.md

 Telerik.Web.UI.GridColumnEventArgs OnCellSelected Property

 >note To get or set property values for client API properties, you must call property accessor methods that are named with the get_ and set_ prefixes.
-For example, to get or set a value for a property such as[cancel](http://msdn.microsoft.com/en-us/library/bb310859.aspx), you call the get_cancel or set_cancel.
+For example, to get or set a value for a property such as [cancel](http://msdn.microsoft.com/en-us/library/bb310859.aspx), you call the get_cancel or set_cancel.
 >